Sans attendre

-Sans attendre received mixed-to-positive reviews from music critics, some of whom noticed that it is a tastefully restrained, personal album.
-The various themes in the songs include longing for a departed father, the cruelty of love, the healing power of tears, the waning days of an ageing mother or the misery of a baby's death.
-On the commercial level, the album became a smash success in all French-speaking territories.
-It debuted at number one in Canada and France with an impressive first week sales of almost 100,000 units in each country.
-Sans attendre also topped the chart in the French-speaking part of Switzerland (Romandy), Belgium Wallonia and reached number two in Switzerland (including non-French-speaking areas) and number eight in Poland and South Korea.
-It was certified Diamond in France, three-times Platinum in Canada, Platinum in Belgium, and Gold in Switzerland and Poland.
+Sans attendre received mixed-to-positive reviews from music critics, some of whom opined that it is a tastefully restrained and personal album.
+The themes in its songs include longing for a departed father, love, and the waning days of an aging mother, among others.
+The album saw success in Francophone territories.
+It debuted at number one in Canada and France with first week sales of almost 100,000 units in both countries.
+Sans attendre also reached number one in Romandy, Wallonia and debuted within the top ten in Switzerland and Poland.
+It was certified diamond in France, three-times platinum in Canada, platinum in Belgium, and gold in Switzerland and Poland.
 Sans attendre has sold over 1.5 million copies worldwide.